Platform

 3. Retail

-The retail space is very competitive, and that’s why contextual targeting can be a powerful tool to make sure a company’s product is placed on the right page to match their brand.
-For example, a company that sells exercise clothes is able to pair their product with health, diet, and exercise content.
+The retail space is very competitive, so contextual targeting can be a powerful tool for ensuring a company’s product is placed on the right page to match its brand.
+For example, a company that sells exercise clothes can pair its product with health, diet, and exercise content.

 4. Home service

-Home services like plumbing, electrical, or HVAC repair or maintenance can capitalize on specific events in a homeowner’s life with contextual targeting.
-When an individual lands on content about “broken air conditioners” or “frozen pipes,” for example, contextual targeting makes sure that local service providers are seen as potential solutions.
+With contextual targeting, home services like plumbing, electrical, or HVAC repair or maintenance can capitalize on specific events in a homeowner’s life.
+When an individual lands on content about “broken air conditioners” or “frozen pipes,” contextual targeting ensures that local service providers are seen as potential solutions.

 What Is the Difference Between Contextual Targeting and Behavioral Targeting?

-Behavioral targeting is different from contextual targeting because it focuses on targeting individuals by matching ads to specific customers.
+Behavioral targeting differs from contextual targeting because it focuses on targeting individuals by matching ads to specific customers.
 Contextual targeting, on the other hand, focuses on websites and matching specific ads with websites.

-Behavioral targeting (also known as audience targeting) focuses on customers based on web-browsing behavior, including things like pages visited, searches performed, links clicked, and products purchased.
+Behavioral targeting (audience targeting) focuses on customers based on their web-browsing behavior, including visited pages, searches performed, links clicked, and products purchased.
 It can even include mobile and physical store data, such as location and in-store purchases.

-With all of that information, behavior targeting then creates defined audience segments that allow advertisers to target the segments with specific, relevant ads based on their browsing and purchase history.
-The goal behind behavioral targeting is to target a shopper at the right moment, the moment when a shopper is most likely to make a purchase.
+With all that information, behavior targeting creates defined audience segments that allow advertisers to target the segments with specific, relevant ads based on their browsing and purchase history.
+Behavioral targeting aims to target shoppers at the right moment when they are most likely to make a purchase.

 Why Use Contextual Targeting To Advertise?